 Every Friday my syndicated column appears in a bunch of newspapers in southeastern Ontario and Saskatchewan.
-This week let’s talk about what to hope for and expect in finding a mate.
+This week let’s talk about our mating ritual–and what to hope for and expect in finding a mate.

 A little over a year ago my husband and I decided that we just weren’t geeky enough, and so we added birdwatching to our list of hobbies.
 Last week we went searching for some peregrine falcons that had roosted in a water tower, and as we were watching the pair of them circling overhead, I starting pondering how birds choose a mate.

 In most of the animal kingdom, the guy has to impress the girl if he wants any action.